-Thirteen international research consortia have been awarded funding in the first Belmont Forum Call Link to external site.
+Thirteen international research consortia have been awarded funding in the first Belmont Forum call.
 These consortia will develop novel, transferable approaches to the assessment and management of Coastal Vulnerability and to the delivery of Freshwater Security in order to facilitate decision-making for 'wicked' problems that inevitably involve trade-offs (eg between ecosystems services and livelihoods or lifestyles).

 Coastal Vulnerability consortia will focus on the characterisation of natural process-human interactions that govern coastal vulnerability and resilience, and on the development of predictive frameworks and adaptive coastal management strategies that support the evolution of resilient coastal communities.